PRP Hair Treatment & Hair Loss

 Can PRP cause hair loss?

-Certain patients may not respond well to PRP treatment, which is why it is imperative to disclose medical history to Dr. Green in your consultation appointment before PRP treatment.
-Patients with a history of scarring alopecia may not be good candidates for PRP treatment, and, in fact, PRP treatment may lead to increased hair loss.
+Certain patients may not respond well to PRP treatment, which is why you need to disclose your medical history to Dr. Green in your consultation appointment before PRP treatment.
+Patients with a history of scarring alopecia may not be good candidates for PRP treatment, and PRP treatment may lead to increased hair loss.

 Will PRP stop hair loss?
-When will hair loss stop with PRP?
+When will hair loss stop after PRP?

 One of the first observable benefits of PRP is often a decrease in the amount of shedding occurring.
 Many patients observe this effect after just two PRP treatment sessions.
-Platelet-rich plasma therapy works to trigger and maintain natural hair growth by strengthening the hair follicle and increasing the thickness of the hair shaft.
-As such, in addition to promoting hair growth, the treatment helps stop future hair loss from occurring in the treatment area.
-Multiple treatments may be required in order to see optimal results.
+Platelet-rich plasma therapy triggers and maintains natural hair growth by strengthening the hair follicle and increasing the thickness of the hair shaft.
+As such, in addition to promoting hair growth, the treatment helps stop future hair loss in the treatment area.
+Multiple treatments may be required to see optimal results.

 Will PRP regrow hair?

 PRP Treatment can be very helpful in the hair regrowth process.
-The injections of PRP into the treatment area can lead to an elongated hair growth phase and thickening of the hair shaft for thick, dense hair.
-For patients who have experienced hair loss as a result of conditions such as androgenic alopecia, telogen effluvium, or alopecia areata, PRP treatment can help to strengthen hair and promote further growth during the regrowing process.
+Injections of PRP into the treatment area can lead to an elongated hair growth phase and thickening of the hair shaft for thick, dense hair.
+For patients who have experienced hair loss due to conditions such as androgenic alopecia, telogen effluvium, or alopecia areata, PRP treatment can help strengthen hair and promote further growth during the regrowing process.

 Is PRP good for hair loss?

-PRP therapy is on the cutting edge of treatment for hair loss and hair thinning.
-Studies are beginning to show how effective PRP treatment can be at helping to trigger growth factors to promote hair regrowth and stop hair thinning as a result of androgenic alopecia, telogen effluvium, and alopecia areata.
-For patients who may be wary of more intensive processes, such as a hair transplant, the accessibility of the injectable PRP treatment is a draw.
+PRP therapy is on the cutting edge of hair loss and thinning treatment.
+Studies are beginning to show how effective PRP treatment can be at helping to trigger growth factors to promote hair regrowth and stop hair thinning caused by androgenic alopecia, telogen effluvium, and alopecia areata.
+For patients who may be wary of more intensive processes, such as a hair transplant, the accessibility of injectable PRP treatment is a draw.

 What types of hair loss does PRP help treat?

-PRP Treatment is effective in increasing hair growth and hair density but works best to treat certain conditions, including female and male Androgenic Alopecia, Telogen Effluvium, and Alopecia Areata.
+PRP Treatment is effective in increasing hair growth and hair density.
+Still, treating certain conditions, including Androgenic Alopecia, Telogen Efflux, and alopecia areata, works best in females and males.

 Female and Male Androgenic Alopecia – Androgenic alopecia can affect both men and women and is related to fluctuations in the androgen hormones, specifically dihydrotestosterone.
-While the condition can affect both men and women, it manifests in different ways.
-For men, the disease is characterized by what is sometimes referred to as “male pattern baldness,” meaning hair loss that starts at the temples, which creates the common “M” shape of the hairline.
+While the condition can affect both men and women, it manifests differently.
+For men, the disease is characterized by what is sometimes referred to as “male pattern baldness,” meaning hair loss that starts at the temples, creating the hairline’s common “M” shape.
 Hair loss will then continue along the crown of the head.
 For women, the condition manifests typically in thinning hair on the top of the head, along the height; it usually looks like the part of the hair is getting wider as the hair loss occurs.

-The cause of the condition is still largely unknown, but researchers believe it is related to the expression of the AR gene.
-While it is not possible to treat the cause or address the risk factors, as they are not known, PRP treatment does work well to promote hair growth in affected areas.
-It can be combined with topical medications, such as minoxidil and finasteride.
+The condition’s cause is still largely unknown, but researchers believe it is related to the expression of the AR gene.
+While treating the cause or addressing the risk factors is impossible, as they are not known, PRP treatment works well to promote hair growth in affected areas.
+It can be combined with topical medications, such as minoxidil and Finasteride.

 Typically, this kind of hair loss affects the scalp, but hair loss can occur anywhere on the body.
 In most cases, after the hair has fallen out, regrowth will occur over the next three to six months.
-PRP is a great treatment to help with regrowth, speed up the rejuvenation process, and ensure that hair grows densely and healthy.
+PRP is a great treatment to help with regrowth, speed up rejuvenation, and ensure that hair grows densely and healthy.

-Alopecia Areata – Alopecia areata is an auto-immune condition, meaning that the body’s immune system erroneously attacks itself, which is characterized by patchy hair loss on the scalp.
-Patients who suffer from alopecia areata have white blood cells that attack their hair follicles, causing the brainless to shrink in size and slow down the growth of hair.
+Alopecia Areata – Alopecia areata is an auto-immune condition, meaning that the body’s immune system erroneously attacks itself, characterized by patchy scalp hair loss.
+Patients who suffer from alopecia areata have white blood cells that attack their hair follicles, causing the brainless to shrink in size and slow down hair growth.
 Hair may fall out in quarter-sized patches, and the hair loss can be limited to only a few lost patches of hair to more severe cases with a significant amount of hair loss.
 The condition is believed to have a genetic link and can occur suddenly, affecting people of any age and gender.

 Am I a Candidate for PRP Hair Treatment?